8 Common Things Older People Fail to Save for Before Retirement

 Homes need routine maintenance to prevent more costly repairs, and even the best-kept homes can face expensive problems.
 Inflation can also impact home costs.

-Utility bills will likely increase over time, and so can the cost of lawn care, pest control, and other services.
+Utility bills will likely increase over time, as can the cost of lawn care, pest control, and other services.

 mrmohock/Adobe senior man covering his face with his hands